Federal Charges: DOJ Reverses Trump-Era Guidance

-On Friday, January 29, 2021, the Biden Department of Justice issued an important memorandum to all federal prosecutors about how to make charging decisions in federal criminal cases.
-The memorandum on “Interim Guidance on Prosecutorial Discretion, Charging, and Sentencing,” marks a return to the Obama-era policy on prosecutorial discretion.
+On Friday, January 29, 2021, the Biden Department of Justice issued an important memorandum to all federal prosecutors.
+The memo was about making charging decisions in federal criminal cases.
+The memorandum on “Interim Guidance on Prosecutorial Discretion, Charging, and Sentencing,” marks a return to Obama-era policy on prosecutorial discretion.

 Trump DOJ Wanted Maximum Charge Available

-In 2017, the Attorney General of the United States under Donald J. Trump issued a directive to all prosecutors about how to make charging decisions in federal criminal cases.
+In 2017, the Attorney General of the United States under Donald J. Trump issued a directive to all prosecutors.
+This directive was about making charging decisions in federal criminal cases.
 That directive was entitled Department Charging and Sentencing Policy (2017).

-In the 2017 directive from Donald Trump’s DOJ, it was made clear that prosecutors were supposed to bring the most severe charges available under the law in each case.
-Put simply, prosecutors in the Trump-era were told to go find the harshest criminal penalties which could apply in any case and seek an indictment on those charges.
+In the 2017 directive from Donald Trump’s DOJ, it was clear that prosecutors were supposed to bring the most severe charges available under the law in each case.
+Put simply, prosecutors in the Trump-era were told to go find the harshest criminal penalties which could apply in any case .
+Then the prosecutors would seek an indictment on those charges.

-This was a reversal from the previous policy of the DOJ which instructed prosecutors to use their best judgment to determine which charges were appropriate in a given case.
+This was a reversal from the previous policy of the DOJ which instructed prosecutors to use their best judgment.
+This allowed prosecutors to determine which charges were appropriate in a given case.

 Return to Prosecutorial Discretion in Federal Charges & Sentencing

 Today, there is no person who is actually confirmed to act as the Attorney General of the United States yet.
 This is because President Biden’s nominee has not yet received a confirmation vote in the United States Senate as required by the U.S. Constitution for cabinet level appointees.